hasteinmetz/hasteinmetz.github.io/docs/resume.md

                     </p></div>
                     <ul>
                         <li><span><p class="resume">
-                            Supported a marketing campaign by creating 60+ articles, one-pagers, and presentations to
-                            communicate the value of the firm’s data &amp;
+                            Spearheaded content development for a marketing campaign with 60+ articles, one-pagers, and presentations to communicate the value of the firm’s technical service offerings
-                            analytics services
-                        </p></span></li>
-                        <li><span><p class="resume">
-                            Engaged prospective clients through discovery
-                            workshops to understand client challenges and
-                            created content detailing solution proposals
                         </p></span></li>
                     </ul>
                     <div align="center" style="padding-left:25px">